Silver Lake (investment firm)

-Silver Lake is an American global private equity firm focused on investments in technology, technology-enabled and related industries.
-Founded in 1999, the firm is one of the largest technology investors in the world.
-Its investment holdings have included Airbnb, Alibaba Group, Ancestry.com, Broadcom, Credit Karma, City Football Group, Dell Technologies, Endeavor, Expedia Group, Fanatics, First Advantage, Flixbus, Global Blue, GoDaddy, Jio, Lightbox, grupo BC de Asesoría Hipotecaria S.L., Motorola Solutions, New Zealand Rugby, NortonLifeLock, Red Ventures, Sabre Corporation, Skype, SoFi, GLG, Seagate Technology, SolarWinds, TEG, Twitter, Unity Technologies, Waymo, Weld North Education, WP Engine, Vacasa, the A-League football competition in Australia, and ZPG.
-Silver Lake is headquartered in Silicon Valley, and has offices in New York, London and Hong Kong.
+Silver Lake Technology Management, L.L.C., is an American global private equity firm focused on technology and technology-enabled investments.
+Silver Lake is headquartered in Silicon Valley and New York, and has offices in London, Hong Kong, and Singapore.

+In June 2024, Silver Lake was ranked 12th in Private Equity International's PEI 300 ranking of the largest private equity firms in the world.

 History

 Silver Lake was founded in 1999, at the height of the late 1990s technology boom to make private equity investments in mature technology companies as opposed to the startups pursued actively by venture capitalists.
 Among the firm's founders were Jim Davidson who had led the Technology Investment Banking business at Hambrecht & Quist; David Roux who had an operational and entrepreneurial background having served as chairman and CEO of Liberate Technologies, executive vice president at Oracle Corporation and senior vice president at Lotus Development; Roger McNamee, as the representative of Integral Capital Partners, a hybrid investment fund that made investments in publicly traded companies and venture capital investments in early-stage startups; and Glenn Hutchins, who came from Blackstone Group and served as a Special Advisor on economic and healthcare policy in the early Clinton Administration and previously worked at Thomas H. Lee Partners.

 The firm raised its first fund, Silver Lake Partners, with $2.3 billion of investor commitments.
 Silver Lake's first fund was among the best performing funds of its vintage.

 The firm's second fund, Silver Lake Partners II was raised in 2004 with $3.6 billion of commitments.

 The firm's third fund, Silver Lake Partners III was raised in 2007 with $9.6 billion of commitments.
 Also in 2007, the firm launched a middle-market investment business, Silver Lake Sumeru, hiring Ajay Shah and the former investment team of Shah Capital Partners.
 Sumeru completed fundraising for its debut fund in 2008 with $1.1 billion of capital.